 What’s good about it:

-Quinoa is gluten free and has a low GI of 53.
-It’s a complete protein which means that it contains all the essential amino acids that the body needs for repair.
+Brown rice is great to use if you have digestive issues.
+It’s a lovely, mild in flavour and gluten free.
+It’s also a source of B vitamins that are needed for energy metabolism.
+If you’re using quinoa, it is gluten free and has a low GI of 53. quinoa is a complete protein which means that it contains all the essential amino acids that the body needs for repair.
 It’s also a good source of lysine, an amino acid important for tissue growth and repair, which makes it a perfect meal after a hard workout.
 Your body needs protein for repair and quality carbs to replenish glycogen and quinoa is a good source of both.
-For added protein I’ve added tempeh which is made from fermented soy beans that helps contribute good bacteria into the gut.
-Tempeh also pumps up the protein content of the burger that can help nourish your immune system.
+For added protein I’ve added grated tempeh which is made from fermented soy beans.
 Tahini helps bind the burgers and adds a good dose of calcium, whilst coriander adds minerals and acts as an anti-inflammatory.
-I also love to boost the nutrient + omega 3 profile of the burgers by adding chia seeds or flaxseeds.
+I also love to boost the nutrient + omega 3 profile of the burgers by adding grated carrot, kale, nori seaweed and spring onion.

 1 carrot grated